CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Analysis and Discussion

 \paragraph{Diversity.} First, we study whether augmentations can introduce new knowledge to the training set.
 We begin by calculating the average cosine similarity of each ATOMIC triple and its augmented siblings from each method according to their SentenceBERT~\cite{DBLP:conf/emnlp/ReimersG19} embeddings.
 For ATOMIC-10X, we regard the sampled knowledge as augmentations.
-The complement of average similarity across all ATOMIC triples serves as an automatically-measured diversity (Div.).
-Meanwhile, for each augmented triple, we retrieve top-10 similar triples from ATOMIC according to their SentenceBERT similarity.
-The experts\footnote{Experts are (under)graduate-level students working on machine commonsense (more details in Ethics Statement).} are asked to annotate whether each triple can be semantically covered by their retrievals.
-We define the expert-evaluated diversity as the ratio of uncovered triples among 100 samples.
-Table~\ref{tab:aug_comparison_results} shows that conceptualization champions both metrics, indicating that the introduced abstract knowledge is diverse and lacking in existing CSKBs.
+The complement of average similarity across all ATOMIC triples serves as an automatically measured diversity (Div.).
+Meanwhile, we retrieve top-10 similar triples from ATOMIC for each augmented triple according to their SentenceBERT similarity.
+The experts are asked to annotate whether each triple can be semantically covered by their retrievals.
+We define the expert-evaluated diversity as the ratio of uncovered triples among 300 samples.
+Table~\ref{tab:aug_comparison_results} shows that conceptualization champions both metrics, indicating that the introduced abstract knowledge is diverse and lacking in existing CSKBs, which is helpful in expanding their knowledge coverage.

 \paragraph{Quality of Synthetic QA Pairs.} Next, we synthesize the augmented triples into QA pairs with their head events' keywords and augmentations as constraints.
-We then sample 100 QA pairs for each method and ask the same experts to perform expert evaluations by annotating the correctness of each QA pair's ground-truth answer and whether the distractors could also be plausible with respect to the augmented head event.
+We then sample 300 QA pairs for each method and ask the same experts to perform expert evaluations by annotating the correctness of each QA pair's ground-truth answer and whether the distractors could also be plausible with respect to the augmented head event.
 This evaluates the plausibility ratio of the augmented knowledge and the ratio of QA pairs containing false negative distractors.
 Table~\ref{tab:aug_comparison_results} shows that the majority of augmented knowledge is implausible, and they fail to enhance distractors sampling.
 Conceptualization, on the other hand, maintains being highly plausible and can effectively eliminate false negative distractors.
+Expert annotators also achieve a remarkable accuracy of 86\% while working on 300 randomly sampled question-answer pairs, surpassing the 80\% accuracy reported by~\citet{DBLP:conf/aaai/MaIFBNO21}.